H Street Line: Incidents

-Route X2 is notoriously infamous for having a high crime rate on its buses.
-The route suffers from many crimes and fare evasions on its buses.
+Route X2 was notorious for having a high crime rate on its buses, suffering from many cases of crimes and fare evasions on the route.
 Fare evasion is also a major concern for WMATA on route X2 losing $700,000 from riders which is third in most fare evasions behind the W4 and 92.
 In 2015, X2 riders called out to WMATA to improve the crime rate on the buses as the crime rate was increasing on the buses.
 The Metro Board began all its best to slow the crime on the route with examples are installing surveillance video monitors, employing undercover police officers, and adding new driver shields on newer bus orders.
 Also in 2017, WMATA drivers, supervisors and Local 689 union members protested at WMATA for unsafe conditions on the job and for better protection on the X2.
 Route X2 has the highest crime rate on any Metrobus route comparing it to routes in Southeast but has the crime rate decreased after added protection in 2017.
 Incidents and accidents are listed below.